Citation, DOI, disclosures and article data

 Barrett esophagus is thought to have a prevalence of 3-15% in patients with reflux esophagitis.
 Mean age at diagnosis is 55 years old 5.
-Risk factors of Barrett esophagus includes male gender, tobacco intake, central obesity and white race 10.

-Asymptomatic.
-Usually discovered in a workup for GERD.
+Asymptomatic and usually discovered in a workup for GERD.

 Barrett esophagus represents progressive metaplasia of esophageal stratified squamous cell epithelium to columnar epithelium.
 Although the exact number varies, 90-100% of esophageal adenocarcinoma is thought to arise from this metaplasia.